 Light Therapy for Pain Relief

-Exposing your skin to a lamp, device or laser with red light is how you start using light therapy for pain relief.
+Exposing your skin to a lamp, device or laser with red light is how you start using red light therapy for pain.
 A 2015 study written by Michael R. Hamblin and James Carroll (two pioneers in Phototherapy treatment and PBM research) with co-authors Roberta T. Chow and Howard B. Cotler, concluded that “…Low Level Light Therapy (LLLT) is beneficial for pain relief and can accelerate the body’s ability to heal itself.
 LLLT has a long history and strong basic science evidence, which supports its use in pain management.”
 More specifically, they determined that Near Infrared Therapy, which includes phototherapy treatments using certain wavelengths of LED light can effectively treat all causes of musculoskeletal pain.
 “The overall positive short term clinical studies in addition to strong laboratory studies should give the clinical confidence that LLLT may be beneficial for many individuals suffering from musculoskeletal pain, regardless of the cause.”

 Like any effective chronic pain treatment program, using Light Therapy for pain relief can produce benefits that are short, medium, and long-term.
 In the short-term, pain relief may occur within minutes of applying LED Light Therapy while in the medium-term there can be a decrease in inflammation and a reduction of pain within hours to days.
 And results can last far longer.